Oreoluwa456/BMW-Sales-2010-2024/README.md

 The **BMW Sales Analysis** is an Excel-based data analytics project focused on understanding BMW sales performance across different vehicle characteristics and markets.

-Using a dataset covering **2010–2024**, the analysis examines sales volume, revenue, regions, fuel types, BMW models, vehicle colors, transmission types, mileage, and engine size.
+Using a dataset covering **2010–2024**, the analysis examines sales volume, revenue, regions, fuel types, BMW models, vehicle colors, transmission types, mileage, engine size, and annual sales value.

 The project uses Pivot Tables and summary metrics to turn raw automotive sales data into clear business insights that can support sales, marketing, and inventory decisions.